 Summary

-- Clinical studies suggest that a combination of the hormones testosterone and progesterone may provide a safe, effective and reversible method of male contraception in the future.
+- Clinical studies suggest that a combination of the hormones testosterone and progesterone may provide a safe, effective and reversible method of contraception in the future.

 - When choosing a method of contraception, it is important to have access to accurate information and to talk openly about your options with your partner.